-Dino De Laurentiis wanted a big budget contemporary movie, so we got Kong striding through the streets of 1976 New York City.
-This was a mistake.
-In updating it much of the magic was lost.
-Can anyone buy that a modern police force would have had any trouble taking out a giant ape?
+In the case of the 1976 remake, Dino De Laurentiis wanted a big-budget contemporary movie – so we got Kong striding through the streets of 1976 New York City – and this was a key factor in the film’s failure.
+In updating this adventure tale much of the magic was lost – greedy oil barons replacing movie moguls – and can anyone buy that a modern police force would have had any trouble taking out a giant ape?
 In 1976 you probably had local street gangs with enough artillery on hand to take out a gorilla no matter how large.
-Yet at one point in the film, when Kong wades across the Hudson, the military somehow loses track of him.
+Yet at one point in the film – when Kong wades across the Hudson – the military somehow loses track of him.

 What all three films certainly don’t get a pass on is their portrayal of the island natives, which are all just varying degrees of unpleasantness.

-On to Kong’s motives; neither the original or the 1976 film tries to give any kind of reason for what a thirty-foot ape would want with a tiny human, and I don’t buy the “for love” thing in those movies.
-I have my own theory, and I’m eager to hear people’s opinions on it.
+On to Kong’s motives; neither the original nor the 1976 film tried to give any kind of reason as to why a thirty-foot ape would want with a tiny human – and I don’t buy the “for love” being a thing in those two movies – I have my own theory, and I’m eager to hear people’s opinions on it.
 What would a giant gorilla do with a little woman?
-Simple… he’d use her for bait.
-Think about it; you’re a big hairy ape and “the undisputed ruler of this island” so how does one pass the time?
-We never see a Mrs. Kong (we do get a Son of Kong in the sequel, but I guess we can assume his mom died some time before the King Kong story starts), so how does he get his jollies?
+Simple, he’d use her for bait.
+Think about it, you’re a big hairy ape and “The undisputed ruler of this island” how does one pass the time?
+We never see a Mrs. Kong (we do get a Son of Kong in the sequel, but I guess we can assume his mom died sometime before the King Kong story starts), so how does he get his jollies?
 The answer is simple, he loves to fight.
-But after a while the other creatures on the island would have figured out that Kong could kick their proverbial asses up and down the jungle any time he wanted, so they’d probably avoid him at all costs.
-So what’s a bored giant ape to do with himself?
+But after a while the other creatures on the island would have figured out that Kong could kick their collective asses up and down the jungle any time he wanted – so they’d probably avoid him at all costs – and what’s a bored giant ape to do with himself now?
 He goes to the village, picks up a woman, and then proceeds to leave her out in the open where any wandering dinosaur might hear her screams.
-Thinking it’s time for an easy meal, the unsuspecting dino saunters up to this tiny morsel for a quick bite, but before he can dig in Kong jumps out, acting all self righteous to “defend” his property.
+Thinking it’s time for an easy meal, the unsuspecting dino saunters up to this tiny morsel for a quick bite, but before he can dig in Kong jumps out, acting all self-righteous to “defend” his property.
 He then proceeds to rip the poor dinosaur a new one.

-I’ve already touched on the problems the 1976 remake had when placing the story in a modern setting, Kong is not an invulnerable monster, and I just don’t see him making it four blocks before the local precinct could fill him full of enough lead to bring him down.
-In 1933 you could believe that Kong would give them a run for their money, and even more so in Jackson’s movie as he’s shown to be pretty damned fast.
+I’ve already touched on the problems the 1976 remake had when placing the story in a modern setting – Kong not being an invulnerable monster like Godzilla – and I just don’t see him making it four blocks before the local precinct could fill him full of enough lead to bring him down.
+While in 1933 you could believe that Kong would give them a run for their money – scampering across the city’s rooftops – and even more so in Jackson’s version, as he’s shown to be pretty damned fast.